lngns/OCP3/README.md

 In the case another annotation parser is used, such as PHPDoc, it is possible to register key annotations to ignore with the `\PHOC\Annotations::RegisterAnnotationToIgnore(string): void` and `::RegisterAnnotationsToIgnore(string...): void` functions.
 By default, the `@noinspection`, `@return`, `@param`, `@var` and `@throws` annotations are ignored.
 When an annotation is recognized, an object of the associated class name will be created with a map containing the entity's identity, and the passed arguments, passed to the constructor.
+If the class name is not absolute, the engine will first search for the class inside the entity's namespace, then in the global namespace.
+PHP `use` statement are not considered.
 The map is of the form `["Type" => string, "Symbol" => string]` where `Type` is one of `\PHOC\Annotations::T_CLASS`, `::T_FIELD`, `::T_METHOD` or `::T_FUNCTION`.
 In the case the indicated class does not exist or is not a valid annotation class, a `\PHOC\AnnotationException` is raised.
 Such exceptions are not meant to be caught.
 Again, as annotation deduction is triggered by the autoloader, it is a non-deterministic process.
+When an annotation is encountered

 By default, PHOC comes with the following pre-defined annotation classes:
 - **`\PHOC\Annotation(string...)`** - classes annotated this, are resolvable annotations.